 - Before making payments or providing personal information to a person or company you are unfamiliar with, do some research.
 Investigate the company, individual, or online profile you think you are interacting with by searching for them on Google or reading consumer reviews.

 - If you’ve verified that the company is real, but you’re having trouble determining if the communications are really from that company, call the company directly using a number listed on their website.

 - Slow down, and remember that no authentic employer, salesperson, loan officer, contractor, company, or Social Security Administration employee, etc. will ever threaten you in attempt to force you to pay or provide personal information.
 If you feel threatened or harassed, that is a red flag.

 - Just because funds were credited to your account doesn’t mean the check cleared, so when depositing a check that is not from someone you know well, wait at least 2 weeks for the check to clear before spending any of it.

 - Be wary if someone asks you to pay them using pre-paid cards.
 Sometimes scammers use this method to make it harder to track the funds once the scam is realized.

 - The FTC recommends hanging up on prerecorded phone calls.

 - Report scam attempts to the BBB.

 - If you believe your financial information may have been compromised, contact your bank immediately.
-Click here for PVNB Debit Card Support Numbers.
+Click here for PVB Debit Card Support Numbers.